Previous: Filenames, Up: Programs and Arguments [Contents][Index]

 list2.

-Returns its best guess for the batch-dialect
+Returns its best guess for the batch-dialect to be used for the

-operating-system named osname. os->batch-dialect
+operating-system named osname. os->batch-dialect uses the

-tables added to database by batch:initialize!
+tables added to database by batch:initialize!.

 Here is an example of the use of most of batch’s procedures: